Raptor: Call of the Shadows: Enemies and credits

 Enemies are destroyed purely for money.
 Most enemies move in pre-determined paths.
 Some enemies will try to crash into the player.
 Turrets also aim to hit the player.
 There are no obstacles to avoid (except the enemy ships themselves).
 While flying enemies are the most numerous, many ground targets (buildings, ships, vehicles, turrets) can be destroyed as well.

 Bosses appear at the end of each wave or even halfway through the later, more difficult waves.
-In the Outer Regions, the bosses are ground bases where the player has to take out their various component weapons.
+In the Outer Regions, most but not all of the bosses at the end of a wave are ground bases where the player has to take out their various component weapons.

 For each target destroyed the player earns credits.
 The amount of credits earned per enemy destroyed is usually proportional to how tough or dangerous it is, with some of them dropping additional credit bonuses.

-The Raptor jet is particularly durable compared to player-controlled craft of other scrolling shooters, which can be destroyed with a few hits.
-However, there are no "lives" so the game is over when the player dies, although the player can reload a recently saved game.
+The Raptor jet is particularly durable compared to player-controlled craft of other scrolling shooters, which can be destroyed with a few hits, but there are no "lives" and the game is over when the player dies, although the player can reload a recently saved game.

 The player can decide to end a level prematurely, in which case they will lose all the money acquired since starting the level.
 Damage sustained will remain though, as will collected weapons - as such, one technique to rapidly collect money is to start a level that has an expensive, collectible weapon at the start, collect the weapon, quit and start over.
 After a couple dozen iterations or so, selling the gathered weapons will provide enough cash to buy most "equipped" weapons, at least the basic auto-tracking turret, and a couple of phase shields - enough to handle most levels as a Rookie.